charlesmchen/WeView2/TutorialDesiredSize.md

 		// Sets both of the desiredWidthAdjustment and desiredHeightAdjustment properties.
 		- (UIView *)setDesiredSizeAdjustment:(CGSize)value;

+Additionally, you can adjust the desired width or height of a subview using these methods.  \[setDesiredWidthAdjustment:+10.f\], for example, means: "Treat this subview as though it wanted to be 10 points wider than it think it should be".

 The _desired size adjustment_ properties can have positive and negative values.

 ### Ignoring Desired Sizes